 This blog post was inspired by one recently written by Dilbert creator Scott Adams.
-He is now a must read for me.
 He is such a brilliant guy and was so right about Trump that I will forever hold him in the highest of esteem.
 Scott Adams talks about two very powerful psychological coping mechanisms: cognitive dissonance and confirmation bias.
 It’s a very thought-provoking piece.

 It is very uncomfortable for most people to be riddled with doubt or uncertainty.
 It can be psychologically and emotionally unnerving.
 This is known as cognitive dissonance.
 It is a situation in which mental stress or discomfort results from: